In this baked scallops recipe, the scallops are cooked in a lovely sauce of butter, lemon, and Parmesan.

 - In a small bowl, use a fork to mix the butter, wine, lemon juice, ½ cup of Parmesan, salt, pepper, garlic powder, dried parsley, and cayenne.
 Set aside for a couple of minutes until the mixture thickens.

-- Cover the pan with foil and bake until the scallops are cooked through and opaque and their internal temperature is 115°F. This should take about 25 minutes if your scallops are extra-large and less if they’re smaller.
+- Cover the pan with foil and bake until the scallops are cooked through and opaque and their internal temperature is 130°F. This should take about 25 minutes if your scallops are extra-large and less if they’re smaller.
 Start checking after 20 minutes.

 - Remove the baking dish from the oven.
 Switch the oven to broil and set a rack 6 inches beneath the heating element (not directly below).

 - Uncover the scallops, sprinkle them with the remaining Parmesan and paprika, and broil until their tops are browned and crispy, 2-3 minutes.
 Check on them constantly to ensure they don't burn.
-Sprinkle with chopped parsley and serve.

 Notes